America's SBDC Community

 Chairs are responsible for:

-– Create and lead group work plan.
-Must submit an updated plan to the Association yearly.
+• Creating and leading the group work plan, and submitting an updated plan to the Association yearly.

 Regional Leadership Groups

-Regional Leadership Groups are comprised of programs by geographic regions.
-SBDC Network Directors, Associate State Directors, and invited guests meet regularly to share ideas and best practices and discuss current SBDC challenges.
-Most groups meet regularly by Zoom and/or once or twice annually in-person as conditions allow.
-Participation from leadership outside the region is encouraged to obtain a broad understanding of the national network.
+Regional Leadership Groups are organized by geographic regions.
+SBDC Network Directors, Associate State Directors, and invited guests meet regularly to exchange ideas, share best practices, and discuss current SBDC challenges.
+Most groups meet regularly via Zoom and/or hold one or two annual in-person meetings, as conditions permit.
+Participation from leadership outside the region is encouraged to ensure a broad understanding of the national network.

 Board Liaisons